anmolagarwal999/anmolagarwal999.github.io/_news/announcement_grw_2023.md

 related_posts: false
 ---

-Selected to attend [Research Week with Google (2023)](https://sites.google.com/view/researchweek2023/home) at Bangalore, India in the Natural Language Understanding track.
+Selected to attend [Research Week with Google](https://sites.google.com/view/researchweek2023/home) at Bangalore in the Natural Language Understanding track.